Sometimes life is simply easier.

 Our grandchildren see us as their favorite people of all.

-Yet, each of these stages presents special challenges.
+Yet, each of these stages offers special challenges.
 We lack authority as kids; love can evaporate; youth fades; people become disillusioned; old age brings brittle bones and sore joints.

 We must look for ways to up our game.